Daniel-KK-world/FACIAL_REC/README.md

-# Facial Recognition Using Siamese Networks
+# One Shot Facial Recognition Using Siamese Networks

 ## Overview